-An indirect approach is a more common way of accessing shares, as it spreads risk by investing in a number of companies.
+An indirect approach is a more common way of accessing shares, as it spreads risk by investing in several companies.

-Funds tend to invest in a certain region (such as the UK) or sector (such as technology) and either invest for growth, income or a combination of the two.
-Those with an income mandate generate a certain amount of income that is returned to investors over a specified time period (such as quarterly or annually) in the form of dividend payments.
+Funds tend to invest in a certain region (such as the UK) or sector (such as technology) and either invest for growth, income, or a combination of the two.
+Those with an income mandate generate a certain amount of income that is returned to investors over a specified period (such as quarterly or twice a year) in the form of dividend payments.

 Money in funds is ring-fenced, so if the firm defaults £85,000 of your money is protected by the Financial Services Compensation Scheme.
 However, it does not protect your deposits in instances where your money has been invested and loses value.